itsektionen/songlist/songs/155_I_take_the_Snaps.md

 I don't know where I ought to be before I get me snapses three.

-Over the mountain over the see millions of drinks are waiting for me please go to hell with juice and tea.
+Over the mountain over the sea millions of drinks are waiting for me please go to hell with juice and tea.
 Snaps is the only drink for me.